Master of Architecture

 Program Placement and Transfer Credit Evaluation

 MassArt's M.Arch Program Coordinator evaluates all applicants to the M.Arch Track I (pre-professional and professional coursework) and Track II (professional coursework) programs for placement into the appropriate track and for transfer credit or course waivers towards advanced placement.
-For more information and to submit documentation for this evaluation, see placement and transfer evaluation.
+For more information and to submit documentation for this evaluation, visit placement and transfer evaluation.